dice-group/Ontolearn/docs/usage/05_concept_learners.md

-Now, after creating the model you can **fit** the learning problem into this model, and it will find the **hypotheses** that explains the positive and negative examples.
+Now, after creating the model you can **fit** the learning problem into this model, and it will find the **hypotheses** that explain the positive and negative examples.
 You can do that by calling the method `fit` :

 <!--pytest-codeblocks:cont-->